Folk art of the United States: Types

+Painting

 Portraiture

-The style of American folk art varied across different regions due to the diversity of immigrants.
+The style of American folk portraiture varied across different regions due to the diversity of immigrants.
 However, there is some influence of academic conventions in the composition, setting and poses of the portraits.
 There were two types of settings for portraits: a solid, monotone backdrop or the homes of the sitters often surrounded by objects that conveyed their personality, status or gender.
-The portraits are restrained in all aspects as they are characterised by a flattened perspective with generalised lighting which created little to none tonal shading.
+The portraits are restrained in all aspects as they are characterized by a flattened perspective with generalized lighting which created little to none tonal shading.
 As artists distorted scale and depth, they confined their sitters to a narrow dimension of space between the picture plane and the background behind them to allow for a shorter depth of field.
 There is an overall flatness and linearity to the paintings due to the flat, delicate application of paint across the entire artwork.
 The artworks are carefully composed with clear spatial arrangements for each figure within the work as the sitters are either posted in full profile, looking straight at the viewer or slightly turned to one side.
 Folk art portraits were either bust portraits from the chest upwards or full body portraits with static poses as artists often relied on compositional formulas for the face and hands which provided a resemblance to all the sitters which allowed artists to work quickly with limited materials and time.
 This resulted in the lack of emotion depicted through the stern expressions, direct gazes and tight pursed lips.
 Motifs and objects were used instead as an identifying mark for the patrons with books and eventually newspapers were a common traditional motif in male portraits, while female portraits contained symbols of femininity and domesticity such as fruits, flowers, animals or handheld fans.
 The texture and patterns of the sitters' clothes, furniture or carpets allowed artists to enliven the already sombre portraits and evoke the personality of the sitters.